LucasFongemie/WarGame/README.md

 It is written in Java in an Eclipse workspace.

-The code uses 4 different classes that create a deck of cards suffle them out and compaire them to one enouther until there is a winner.
+The code uses 4 different classes that create a deck of cards, shuffle them out and compare them to one another until there is a winner.

 ![image](https://github.com/user-attachments/assets/1ef3495c-69ff-46a6-9f87-81da21662ca8)
 ![image](https://github.com/user-attachments/assets/3576350c-150d-47a5-bb11-8aedc5377b34)